 - He also wrote music for a ballet and two operas.

-- Kenneth Kafui (ka-FOO-ee) is a composer and teacher from the West African country of Ghana where he was born in 1951.
+- Kenneth Kafui (ka-FOO-ee) was a composer and teacher from the West African country of Ghana where he was born in 1951.

 - He received an award for best contemporary classical music composer in Ghana in 1987.